wenlong2/jwstdestripe/README.md

 - Keep overall background level
 - Subtract row median for each amplifier
 - Pixels with zero counts are excluded from calculation
+- Point sources are excluded from the median derivation
 - Results saved to FITS files

 ## Installation